-WARNING: Burners will come on automatically within one minute when the selector switch is in the ON position after the pilot is lit.
+▲ WARNING: Burners will come on automatically within one minute when the selector switch is in the ON position after the pilot is lit.

-- Wait five (5) minutes to clear out any gas.
+- 4. Press in and turn control knob clockwise to the OFF position. - Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow B in the safety information, page 22.
+Follow "B" in the safety information, column 1.
 If you don't smell gas, go to the next step. - Press in and turn control knob counterclockwise to the PILOT position.
-Press in control knob for five (5) seconds (see Figure 31, page 23). - Note: You may be running this heater for the first time after hooking up to gas supply.
-If so, the control knob may need to be pressed in for 30 seconds or less.
-This will allow air to bleed from the gas system. - With control knob pressed in, press and release ignitor button.
-This will light pilot.
-The pilot is attached to the front burner.
-If needed, keep pressing ignitor button until pilot lights. - Note: If pilot does not stay lit, contact a qualified service person or gas supplier for repairs.
-Until repairs are made, light pilot with match.
-To light pilot with match, see Manual Lighting Procedure. - Keep control knob pressed in for 30 seconds after lighting pilot.
-After 30 seconds, release control knob. - If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs. - Note: If pilot goes out, repeat steps 4 through 8. - Slightly push in and turn control knob counterclockwise to the ON position. - 11.
-Set flame adjustment knob to any level between HI and LO. - 12.
-You may shut off the burners and keep the pilot lit by doing one of the following: - a.
-Turn control knob clockwise to the PILOT position. - b.
-Use remote control manual OFF button.
+Press in control knob for five (5) seconds (see Figure 34).

+Note: You may be running this heater for the first time after hooking up to gas supply.
+If so, the control knob may need to be pressed in for 30 seconds or more.
+This will allow air to bleed from the gas system.

-CAUTION: Do not try to adjust heating levels by using the equipment shutoff valve.
+A CAUTION: Do not try to adjust heating levels by using the equipment shutoff valve.